BDHudson/commuteMinimizer/README.md

 ## Data Sources

-The project would be conducted with [OpenStreetMap data}(http://wiki.openstreetmap.org/wiki/Downloading_data).
+The project would be conducted with [OpenStreetMap data](http://wiki.openstreetmap.org/wiki/Downloading_data).
 Critically, its coverage is global.
 Street centerlines for test cities would be the main data need.
 To start, traffic would not be incorporated into the analysis, but could be if it can be reliably/affordably accessed via an API.

 [Leaflet](http://leafletjs.com/) will be explored as a web platform.
 Initial protyping will be done with QGIS, python tools including pandas, networkX, Shapely, and Fiona.

-## explain the analysis you are performing.

 ## Proof of concept
 ![Figure2](https://github.com/BDHudson/commuteMinimizer/blob/master/images/GoogleAPI_routesImage.png)